DeliciousFries/weird-west-obsidian/Locations/Locations.md

 There are two approaches to organizing this kind of folder.
 1. Organizing by entity type.
 Bodies of water get their own folder, as do settlements, mountains, etc. If you take this approach, it is highly recommended to tag locations appropriately when connected.
-2. More commonly, by hiearchy.
+2. More commonly, by hierarchy.
 As in, locations within a city will usually fall under a city.

 ## Creating a new location